openequella/openequella.github.io/guides/featureGuides/featureGuide2019.1/openEQUELLA-2019.1-FeaturesGuide.md

 ```
 TODO - CONFIRM THOSE PARAMETERS ARE NEEDED.

+## Usage

+* Grant your oEQ user:
+  * `EXPORT_VIA_CONNECTOR` - Push to LMS
+  * `VIEW_VIA_CONNECTOR` - Find Uses / Manage External Resources
+  * `DISCOVER_ITEM` - LTI launch from Bb - both the selection session and accessing a link
+* Grant your Bb user:
+  * Access to the LTI Tool Provider instance for oEQ.

+TODO - verify these are the only permissions needed!

 ### Add an oEQ Content Link with the Course Content Tool Placement

 Navigate into your course > Information > Build Content > your-oE-CTT-placement